GitHubJays/learngit/readme.txt

-Create a nw branch is quick..
+Create a nw branch is quick AND simple.